ryansafner/classwebtest/README.md

 # Additional Needs

+This structure and theme seems to have a lot of additional bells and whistles beyond a typical Hugo site.
+Mainly, it seems to be `pandoc` templates for sidenotes (a la Tufte) and citations.
+This part may require you to go down the rabbit hole and hack your computer just a little bit.

 - Ensure you have the latest version of [pandoc installed](https://pandoc.org/installing.html)
-- Install [Pandoc sidenote](https://github.com/jez/pandoc-sidenote) (for converting footnotes to sidenotes, a la Tufte).
-This might require you to go down the rabbit hole a bit:
+- Install [Pandoc sidenote](https://github.com/jez/pandoc-sidenote) (for converting footnotes to sidenotes).
-    - I use a Mac, so I use `brew install jez/formulae/pandoc-sidenote`
+    - I use a Mac, so I use `brew install jez/formulae/pandoc-sidenote` in a terminal
-        - Why, by the way, you should have [homebrew](https://docs.brew.sh/Installation) installed, which requires command line tools in XCode (download XCode on the Mac App Store, and then install with `xcode-select --install` in a terminal)
+        - By the way, for Macs, you should have [homebrew](https://docs.brew.sh/Installation) installed, which requires command line tools in XCode (download XCode on the Mac App Store, and then install with `xcode-select --install` in a terminal)

 # Major Moving Parts